-Dr. Marc A. Weiss, Chairman and CEO, Global Urban Development, and Robert S. Cornish Chair & Visiting Professor of City and Regional Planning, University of California, Berkeley
+Dr. Marc A. Weiss, Chairman and CEO, Global Urban Development; Visiting Professor, University of California, Berkeley

-May 2024
+November 2024

-Global Urban Development (GUD), founded in 2001, is a nonprofit international policy organization and professional network of more than 800 leaders and experts in 62 countries, committed to enabling everyone in the world to live and thrive in peace with each other and in peace with nature.
+Global Urban Development (GUD), founded in 2001, is a nonprofit international policy organization and professional network of 900 leaders and experts in 62 countries, committed to enabling everyone in the world to live and thrive in peace with each other and in peace with nature.
 GUD participates in many global partnerships with the UN, World Bank, and other international organizations to help achieve the Sustainable Development Goals, Paris Climate Agreement, and New Urban Agenda by 2030.